Lumieducation/H5P-Nodejs-library/docs/h5p-editor-constructor.md

 There are two ways of creating a H5PEditor object:

 - You can use the convenience function [`H5P.fs(...)`](/src/implementation/fs/index.ts) that use basic file system implementations for all data storage services.
 You can use the function if you're just getting started.
-Later on, you'll want to contruct the editor with custom implementations of the data storage services.
+Later on, you'll want to construct the editor with custom implementations of the data storage services.
 Check out the JSDoc of the function for details how to use it.
 - You can construct it manually by calling `new H5P.H5PEditor(...)`.
 The constructor arguments are used to provide data storage services and settings.
 You can find the interfaces referenced in [`src/types.ts`](/src/types.ts).

 Explanation of the arguments of the constructor: